-We’d probably start with the notion that there is One God, and not to betray faith in the One God by taking God’s name lightly or directing attention towards other deities.
+We’d probably start with the notion that there is a Creator and not to betray faith in the Creator by taking God’s name lightly or praying to other deities.
 We’d all agree that humans should not kill other humans.
-Most of us would agree on the importance of observing Shabbos, which honors God and the natural order of Creation, acknowledging the bounds of human creativity in space and time.
-We’d probably agree on the importance of venerating our parents and honoring the people that raised us.
+Most of us would agree on the importance of observing Shabbos, which honors the Creator and the natural order of Creation, acknowledging the bounds of human creativity in space and time.
+We’d probably agree on the value of respecting our parents and honoring the people who raised us.

-These laws are intuitive; they make sense – we understand why these are some of the most important things God has to say to humans.
+These laws are intuitive; they make sense – we understand why these are some of the most essential things the Creator has to say to humans.